ryanpcmcquen/zippy/README.md

 ###Vagrant usage:

--vagrant up only needs to be done once (unless you reboot) -use vagrant provision if changes are made to the ansible playbook(s) -use vagrant reload if changes are made to the Vagrantfile
+- vagrant up only needs to be done once (unless you reboot)
+- use vagrant provision if changes are made to the ansible playbook(s)
+- use vagrant reload if changes are made to the Vagrantfile

 Note that vbguest may bark an error: